2003scape/rscsundae/doc/whydec2001.md

 There is a Mining Guild, Cooking Guild, Prayer Guild, and Champions' Guild.
-There is no Crafting Guild, since this was originally pay-to-play content (gold rocks are therefore more spread around the map, making things a bit more balanced).
+There is no Crafting Guild, since this was originally pay-to-play content.
+Gold rocks are therefore more spread around the map, making things a bit more balanced.

-The Wilderness contains the graveyard, eastern Chaos Temple, Bone Yard, Chaos Dwarf mine, Chaos Ridge, Hobgoblin mine, ruined village, lava maze, Greater Demon ruins, sapphire house, and Ice Plateau.
+The Wilderness contained the graveyard, eastern Chaos Temple, Bone Yard, Chaos Dwarf mine, Chaos Ridge, Hobgoblin mine, ruined village, lava maze, Greater Demon ruins, sapphire house, and Ice Plateau.
-The Dark Warrior Castle, Bandit Camp, and overgrown village are sadly missing since they were originally pay-to-play - they look cool, but aren't extremely useful.
+The Dark Warrior Castle, Bandit Camp, and overgrown village are sadly missing since they were originally pay-to-play.
+They look cool, but aren't extremely useful.
+The western chaos altar was added at some point in 2002.

-There is no bank in Al Kharid.
+There was no bank in Al Kharid.
 This means the furnace closest to an item bank is in Falador - just like when Bluerose13x was getting 99 Smithing.

-There is no Tutorial Island.
-You're immediately spawned adventure-ready in the game world, next to a Guide character (who you can choose to ignore).
+There was no Tutorial Island.
+You were immediately spawned adventure-ready in the game world, next to a Guide character (who you could choose to ignore).
 Most players will probably welcome this. :)

+Varrock contained some cute extra empty houses in the south-east that players could use for roleplaying and meetings.

 ### Items

-Items can be exchanged for certificates at Draynor Village market.
+Items could be exchanged for certificates at Draynor Village market.

 The best-in-slot food was Swordfish (heals 14 Hits in one bite) and Anchovy pizza (heals 16 Hits in two bites).
 Swordfish are technically tied with Pumpkins.

-Runite equipment is fully available.
+Runite equipment was fully available.
 The most powerful weapons (battle axe, 2-handed sword) require high level Smithing to create.
 Runite rocks could only be found in the deep Wilderness.

-Rune helmets can be obtained as drop from demons.
-Shields must be acquired through Smithing.
-Other runite equipment can be purchased from the Champions' Guild.
+Rune helmets could be obtained as drop from demons.
+Shields had to be acquired through Smithing.
+Other runite equipment could be purchased from the Champions' Guild.

-There are three ranged weapons, the shortbow, the longbow, and the crossbow.
-The longbow can be used at a greater distance and was more accurate, but the crossbow hits harder.
+There were three ranged weapons, the shortbow, the longbow, and the crossbow.
+The longbow could be used at a greater distance and was more accurate, but the crossbow hit harder.
 The phoenix crossbow was the same as the regular crossbow.

-Strength Potions are the only drinkable potion - they can be acquired by bringing ingredients to the Apothecary in Varrock.
-A small Defense boost can be acquired by eating the magical cabbages growing at Draynor Manor.
+Strength Potions were the only drinkable potion - they could be acquired by bringing ingredients to the Apothecary in Varrock.
+A small Defense boost could be acquired by eating the magical cabbages growing at Draynor Manor.

 Disks of Returning could be purchased from Thordur's tourist